ipspace/netlab/docs/module/vxlan.md

 Notes:
 * Arista EOS and Cisco Nexus OS implement per-VLAN ingress replication lists
+* Dell OS10 requires a IPv4 address for VXLAN.
+* Arista EOS seems not able to work with IPv6-only transport.

 ## Global Parameters

 * **vxlan.domain** -- Ingress replication domain.
 Optional, default: **global**.
 Use this parameter when you want to build several isolated bridging domains within your lab.
 * **vxlan.flooding** -- A mechanism used to implement VXLAN flooding.
 Optional, default: **static**.
 * **vxlan.vlans** -- list of VLANs to be mapped into VXLAN VNIs.
 Optional, defaults to all VLANs with **vni** attribute.
 All VLANs listed in **vxlan.vlans** list must have a **vni** attribute.
+* **use_v6_vtep** -- Use the IPv6 Loopback address as VTEP address.
+To be used on the devices where you need to explicitly set the local VTEP address, or with *staitc* flooding to generate the flooding list with IPv6 addresses.

 The only supported value for **vxlan.flooding** parameter is **static** -- statically configured ingress replication